diamirio/Navigate/README.md

 [![Swift Package Manager compatible](https://img.shields.io/badge/Swift%20Package%20Manager-compatible-brightgreen.svg)](https://github.com/apple/swift-package-manager)

 Navigate is a Swift navigation library that enables high-level modularization using `NavigationDestination` protocol.
-It introduces `ModalStack`, which works exactly like SwiftUI `NavigationStack` and allows you to display multiple **Sheets** and **FullScreenCovers** on top of each other.
+It introduces `ModalStack`, which works exactly like SwiftUI `NavigationStack` and allows you to display multiple **Sheets** and **FullScreenCovers** on top of each other and bind all displayed sheets to a `path`.

 ## Usage